AtticATL/triage-app-team-1311/README.md

 #### Features

-- Reworked app into a webapp running on the Next.js framework for React
+- App reworked into a webapp running on the Next.js framework for React
-- New buttons on recent profiles on home screen to delete profiles
+- Buttons on recent profiles on home screen to delete profiles
-- Added video attachment functionality
+- Video attachment functionality
-- New buttons on profile create screen for directly accessing device camera for attachments
+- Buttons on profile create screen for directly accessing device camera for attachments
 - Redesigned and polished UI
 - Overhauled share button with new QR code and PIN fucntionality
 - Functional end-to-end encryption of all patient data